vvscode/docs/docs/video/video-for-android/video-android-push-notifications.md

-[block:callout]
-{
-  "type": "info",
-  "title": "Note",
+> **Note**
+>
-  "body": "- You must catch the `MissingGCMException` if you distribute your app to devices without *Google Play Services*.\n- Using `setSupportManagedPush(true)` will register a token with Firebase Cloud Messaging using a Sender ID connected to Sinch, which will *NOT* unregister your own token, so you *CAN* use Firebase Cloud Messages for your own purpose filtering them in *onMessageReceived(RemoteMessage remoteMessage)* method of your FCM Listening Service using Sinch helper API *SinchHelpers.isSinchPushPayload*."
+> - You must catch the `MissingGCMException` if you distribute your app to devices without *Google Play Services*.
+> - Using `setSupportManagedPush(true)` will register a token with Firebase Cloud Messaging using a Sender ID connected to Sinch, which will *NOT* unregister your own token, so you *CAN* use Firebase Cloud Messages for your own purpose filtering them in *onMessageReceived(RemoteMessage remoteMessage)* method of your FCM Listening Service using Sinch helper API *SinchHelpers.isSinchPushPayload*.
-}
-[/block]

 ```java
 public class FcmListenerService extends FirebaseMessagingService {